What is Effective Fully Online (Asynchronous) Teaching

 – Multiple modalities of content presentation.

-- Online monitor (visible more at beginning, rare discussion participation)
+1. Online monitor (visible more at the beginning, rare discussion participation)

-Research suggests that students most value teachers in asynchronous courses who are accessible, engaged, and passionate, and who provide active learning, helpful course resources, and peer interaction (Hew, 2014).
-Students at the college level benefit from a high level of presence in your class (“Online teacher/participant”).
+Research suggests that students most value asynchronous teachers who are accessible, engaged, and passionate and who provide active learning, helpful course resources, and peer interaction (Hew, 2014).
+Students may complete a Student Appraisal of Teaching (SAT) for your course.

 Teaching Presence

-(Sharing about your field expertise, expectations, and commitment to learner success)
+(Share your expertise, expectations, and commitment to learner success)

-- Introduce yourself and sharing relevant information about your professional expertise
+• Introduce yourself and share relevant information about your professional expertise

-- Provide regular announcements and/or messages for keeping track with course progress
+• Provide regular announcements and/or messages to keep track of course progress

 Social Presence

-- Lead students in opportunities to “be seen” in the class through sharing their opinions, perspectives, and experiences
+• Lead students in opportunities to “be seen” in the class by sharing their opinions, perspectives, and experiences

-- Lead students in collaborative discussion to construct knowledge together
+• Lead students in collaborative discussions to construct knowledge together

 Cognitive Presence

-(Supporting deep engagement with course content and learner feedback)
+(Support deep engagement with course content, practice activities, and feedback)

-- Provide relevant explanations of assignments, expectations, instructions, grading procedures
+• Provide relevant explanations of assignments, expectations, instructions, and grading procedures

-- Identify and communicate about gaps in learning that you are noticing, and directing students to resources to support their learning
+• Identify and communicate about gaps in learning that you are noticing and direct students to resources to support their learning

 Course Facilitation and Management

-- Seek assistance to ensure proper functioning of the course for you and for students
+• Seek assistance to ensure the proper functioning of the course elements

-Active teaching is being highly visible, leading student interactions, providing timely information and feedback, and being responsive to questions and issues.
-With these active teaching ideas, you can clarify expectations, foster content engagement, and cultivate community–even when the class never meets in real time.
+Active teaching is being highly visible, leading student interactions, providing timely information and feedback, and responding to questions and issues.
+Use any combination of these ideas above to clarify expectations, promote learning, and cultivate community–even when students never meet with you in real-time.

 References